thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ```

 Our subsequent expect `=` call would fail.
 The current input is whitespace not `=`
-Our missing identifier cascades into the rest of our let expression and our parse tree ends up being `LetKw` followed by all erroneous syntax.
+Our missing identifier cascades into the rest of our let expression and our parse tree ends up being one big error.

-But that's because we didn't consume any input, what if we skipped over one token on error to make sure we're always making progress?
+But that's because we didn't consume any input.
+What if we skipped over one token on error to make sure we're always making progress?
-Simply removing the whitespace from our first example shows us where that fails: `let = foo 1; 2`.
+Removing the whitespace from our first example shows us where that fails: `let = foo 1; 2`.
 Now when we expect our missing identifier, we skip over `=` as an error:

 ```rs